ehmpathy/domain-objects/readme.md

 You may be thinking to yourself, "Didn't i just define what the nested DomainObjects were in the type definition, when defining the interface?
 Why do i have to define it again?".
 Agreed!
 Unfortunately, typescript removes all type information at runtime.
 Therefore, we have no choice but to repeat this information in another way if we want to use this information at runtime.
 (See #8 for progress on automating this).

-## fn `getUniqueIdentifier(obj: DomainEntity | DomainValueObject)`
+## fn `getUniqueIdentifier(obj: DomainEntity | DomainLiteral)`

-Domain modeling gives us the context of what properties uniquely identify a domain object.
+Domain models inform us of what properties uniquely identify a domain object.

 i.e.,:

-- value objects are uniquely identified by all of their properties (excluding autogenerated `id` and `uuid`)
+- literals are uniquely identified by all of their non-metadata properties
-- entities are uniquely identified by the explicitly defined subset of properties, documented in the class definition
+- entities are uniquely identified by an explicitly subset of their properties, declared via the `.unique` static property

 this `getUniqueIdentifier` function leverages this knowledge to return a normal object containing only the properties that uniquely identify the domain object you give it.